On The Complexity of Maximizing Temporal Reachability via Trip Temporalisation: Introduction

 \subsection{The maximum reachability trip temporalisation problem}

-Our network optimisation problem is mostly inspired by the fact that, in some real-world applications such as public transport systems, the edges of the weighted directed multigraph can be ``used'' more than one time (for example, by several vehicles) and they are not ``independent'', in the sense that an appearing time cannot be assigned to an ``instance'' of an edge independently of the appearing time assigned to ``instances'' of other edges.
-For example, in the case of a public transport system, the ``instances'' of the edges are grouped in ``trips'', where each trip is a sequence of edges forming a walk in the weighted directed multigraph, corresponding to the journey of a vehicle.
+Given a weighted directed multigraph $D$, an \textit{edge temporalisation} assigns to each edge $(u,v,\lambda)$ of $D$ an appearance time $t$, making it a temporal edge $(u,v,t,\lambda)$.
+For example, the weighted directed multigraph $D$ could represent the map of a public transit network where the weight of an edge represents the time needed by a vehicle to travel along that edge.
+Multiple types of vehicle traversing the same edge can be captured by multiple edges with appropriate weights.
+However, in that context, the edges are not ``independent'', in the sense that an appearance time cannot be assigned to an edge independently of the appearance time assigned to other edges.
+Indeed, the edges are grouped into walks where each walk represents the journey of a vehicle.
+We are thus given a collection $\tnet$ of walks in $D$ that we call \textit{trips} to distinguish them from other arbitrary walks in $D$.
 When several vehicles travel along the same walk, we assume that a distinct trip is associated to each one of them.
-We also assume that the waiting time at a stop is negligible and that scheduling a vehicle amounts to assigning an appearing time to the first edge of the corresponding trip, since all the other appearing times are a consequence of it: indeed, each edge of the trip appears right after the arrival of the previous one.
-More precisely, given a trip $T=e_1,\ldots,e_k$, where, for $i\in[k]$,\footnote{In the following, for any $h\in\mathbb{N}$, we denote by $[h]$ the set $\{1,2,\ldots,h\}$.} $e_i=(u_i,v_i,\lambda_i)$, assigning a starting time $t$ to $T$ results in the set of temporal edges $f_i=(u_i,v_i,t+\sum_{j=1}^{i-1}\lambda_j,\lambda_i)$, for $i\in[k]$.\footnote{As it is standard, we assume that the summation with no summands evaluates to zero.}
+We also suppose that the waiting time at a stop is negligible and that scheduling a vehicle amounts to assigning an appearance time to the first edge of the corresponding trip, since all the other appearance times are a consequence of it: indeed, each edge of the trip appears right after the arrival of the previous one.
+More precisely, given a trip $T=e_1,\ldots,e_k$, where, for $i\in[k]$,\footnote{In the following, for any $h\in\mathbb{N}$, we denote by $[h]$ the set $\{1,2,\ldots,h\}$.} $e_i=(u_i,v_i,\lambda_i)$, assigning a starting time $t$ to $T$ results in the set of temporal edges $f_i=(u_i,v_i,t+\sum_{j=1}^{i-1}\lambda_j,\lambda_i)$, for $i\in[k]$.\footnote{As it is standard, we assume that the summation with no summands evaluates to zero.} The operation of assigning a starting time to each walk in \tnet{} is called a \textit{trip temporalisation}.